Kelly Ann, inventor of the Baby Saver, with her father.

 We are looking for people who have real-world invention and entrepreneurial experience to serve as mentors.
 If you have developed an innovative product, own a business, or have start-up experience, then you may be the perfect fit.

-Mentors can be experienced innovators, inventors, and entrepreneurs.
-Unlike KCIC judges who are grading a student’s project with positive feedback and suggestions, the role of KCIC mentors is to be supportive and encouraging.
+Mentors should be experienced innovators, inventors, and entrepreneurs.
+Unlike KCIC judges who are evaluating a student’s project with positive feedback and suggestions on competition day, the role of KCIC mentors is to be supportive and encouraging during the invention process.

 Mentors serve as sounding boards for students as they work through the invention process by giving them feedback on their invention idea, refining their pitch, and helping develop their prototype.